tstuefe/JEP387/review/guide/review-guide.md

 #### 1.2.2.1.
 Merging chunks

-In buddy style allocation, a chunk is always part of a pair of chunks, unless the chunk is a root chunk.
+A chunk is always part of a pair of chunks, unless the chunk is a root chunk.
 We call a chunk a "leader" if it is the first chunk (lower address) of the pair.

 ```
 +-------------------+-------------------+